 Wallis/ Stapleton/ Rogerson family – Cooloorta, County Clare

 From the 1970’s onwards young people from many European cities began to take to the road in vehicles such as buses and trucks attempting to escape the typical regimes prevalent at the time.
-The cities promised an increasingly authoritarian and regulated existence with limited possibilities for self-determination.
-The West of of Ireland was one destination where experimentation with rural life could take place.
+The Cities promised an increasingly authoritarian and regulated existence with limited possibilities for self determination.
+The West of Ireland was one destination where experimentation with rural life could take place.

 Cooloorta in County Clare was one of the areas where young migrating people began to set up homesteads, purchasing small areas of land or squatting common land, building wooden houses, living in converted vehicles.
 These dwellings range from a round house built from stone, to an old coach and a wooden cabin.
-There are people from Belfast, Cork, Dublin, Ennis, Spain, The Netherlands, Scotland, and England living in Cooloorta.
-They attempted to manage with the simplest of material needs, sharing a seeming quest for personal freedom and the expression of a slower existence.
+There are people from Belfast, Cork, Dublin, Spain, The Netherlands, Scotland and England living in Cooloorta.
+They attempted to manage with the simples material needs, sharing a seeming quest for personal freedom and the expression of a slower existence.

 I have formed a record of the people living in the Cooloorta area.
 There are currently twenty-five people at an age range of ten to sixty five.
 There are six families in Cooloorta.
 There is no official organisation or constitution; there are no regular meetings held or particular political agendas.
 But there is a shared ethos and a common vision of living close to the land, at a slower pace than the speed of modern urban life.
 There is a willingness to live what could be considered a fairly simple aesthetic life in which the water is drilled directly from an underground river, outdoor toilets are used and everyone tries their hand at basic building, gardening and goat rearing.